 We are exposed to both physical and transition risks associated with climate change.
 To date, we have not experienced material impacts relating to climate change, including compliance or litigation-related impacts.
 However, in recent years, extreme weather events and changing weather patterns such as storms, flooding, droughts and temperature changes have become more common.
 As a result, we are potentially exposed to various natural disasters or extreme weather risks such as hurricanes, tornadoes, droughts or floods, typhoons, tidal waves, wildfires or other events and chronic risks such as sea level rise, extreme heat and water stress that may result from the impact of climate change on the environment.
+Our latest risk assessments indicate that some parts of our operations and certain of our contract manufacturers may be particularly exposed to increased heat stress, water scarcity or flooding as a result of climate change.
 Moreover, despite our internal evaluations regarding climate-related risks, there may be additional effects of climate change not currently contemplated by our internal models or by the market and society at large that may materialize in the future, leading to unexpected impacts on our business.

 Climate change may also result in new or more stringent regulatory requirements globally.
 Climate-related regulations may require companies to accelerate and/or increase investment in technology to reduce energy consumption, water consumption and greenhouse gas emissions beyond current plans.
-Climate-related regulations could also lead to mandatory carbon pricing or climate risk disclosures.
+Climate-related regulations could also lead to mandatory carbon pricing such as carbon taxes, for us or our suppliers or climate risk disclosures.
 We are currently subject to carbon emission-based taxation schemes in certain jurisdictions, including the EU and Japan.
-The EU, Japan and the U.S. have all either proposed or finalized (or are in the process of finalizing) new climate risk disclosure requirements, and the regulatory landscape continues to evolve.
-The net impact of these climate-related transition risks could increase our operational expenses or that of our suppliers.
-We have also established a number of initiatives relating to the environment voluntarily, including a commitment to achieve net-zero (as defined in the Science Based Targets initiative (SBTi) Corporate Net-Zero Standard) in greenhouse gas (GHG) emissions related to our operations (Scope 1 and Scope 2) by 2035 and for our entire value chain (including currently estimated Scope 3 GHG emissions) by 2040.
+Our risk assessments suggest that the net impact of these climate-related transition risks could increase our operational expenses or that of our suppliers.
+We have also established a number of initiatives relating to the environment voluntarily, including a commitment to achieve net-zero (as defined in the Science Based Targets initiative (SBTi) Corporate Net-Zero Standard) in greenhouse gas (GHG) emissions related to our operations (Scope 1 and Scope 2) by FY2035 and for our entire value chain (including currently estimated Scope 3 GHG emissions) by FY2040.
 See "-Risks Relating to Our Business Strategies-We may experience difficulty implementing sustainability-related measures, particularly those relating to the environment, or in meeting the expectations of stakeholders."